nikhilCad/shooter-neuroevolution/input.md

   some situations (a cluster can also mean "retreat," not "commit").
 The input just makes the *option* to reason about lined-up shots directly available; what to do with it is left to evolution.

+## Added reverse-move-cone enemy count (40 → 41 inputs)

+Added: reverse-move-cone enemy count — how many active enemies sit within the same `PLAYER_AGENT_FORWARD_CONE_COS` cone width as the existing forward-cone feature, but centered on the direction directly opposite the player's *current movement*, not its aim/facing.
+Zero while near-stationary (no movement direction to be "opposite" of).

+**Why:** watching a trained agent (gen 50000 of a long run), it would consistently retreat from a frontal threat, then circle around to *face* a trailing enemy before shooting it, instead of just snap-aiming backward and shooting while continuing to flee — even though `move` and `aim` are fully independent outputs, so that behavior costs nothing movement-wise.
+The existing forward-cone input is relative to aim/ facing, not travel direction, so there was no signal at all for "something's positioned such that I could shoot it right now without changing course."
+This adds that signal directly rather than leaving the network to reconstruct it (comparing enemy position against velocity/movement, not just facing) on its own.